Statistical testing of random number generators and their improvement using randomness extraction: Physical Randomness Extraction in Detail

-\subsection{Protocol for physical randomness extraction}
+\subsection{Protocol For Physical Randomness~Extraction}

-For this physical randomness extraction, we roughly follow the protocol developed in \cite{foreman2020practical}, with some adaptions to improve the randomness generation speed.
+For this physical randomness extraction, we roughly follow the protocol developed in~\cite{foreman2020practical}, with~some adaptations to improve the randomness generation speed. ({{Other} protocols could be used and adapted---for~example~\cite{kessler2020device}---but~additional analysis would need to be performed.
+Some other protocols allow for fewer assumptions than ours in~\cite{foreman2020practical}, e.g.,~\cite{chung2014physical,ramanathan2023finite}, but~these require significant classical computation so cannot be implemented on the current hardware}).
 This produces a semi-device-independent protocol for randomness amplification using a remote quantum computer, based on Bell tests.
-Roughly speaking, a Bell test requires a device to be challenged with inputs and then, based on the observed input-output statistics, a certain amount of entropy can be certified in the outputs.
-For a good description of Bell tests, see ``Non-local games'' in \cite{brunner2014bell}\@. \\
+Roughly speaking, a~Bell test requires a device to be challenged with inputs and then, based on the observed input--output statistics, a~certain amount of entropy can be certified in the outputs.
+For a good description of Bell tests, see ``Non-local games'' in~\cite{brunner2014bell}\@.

-The adapted protocol we use is constructed as follows: \begin{enumerate} \item During each of the $n$ rounds, prepare a circuit that generates the GHZ state $\frac{1}{\sqrt{2}}(\ket{000} + i\ket{111})$ and measure each qubit with a local $X$ or $Y$ measurement decided by the inputs at that round, that select from the set of measurements $\{(X,X,X), (X,Y,Y), (Y,X,Y), (Y,Y,X)\}$.
-Labelling local $X$ and $Y$ measurements as $0$ and $1$ respectively allows us to write each measurement setting in the set as $(x_i,y_i, x_i \oplus y_i)$ where subscript $i$ denotes the $i$-th round and $x_i, y_i$ are input bits selected using the initial RNG.
-See Section~6.3 \textit{Implementations of Mermin inequality violations on quantum computers} in \cite{foreman2020practical}\@. \item Run the circuit of round $i \in 1,2,...,n$, recording the measurement settings $x_i,y_i, x_i \oplus y_i$ and measurement outcomes $a_i,b_i,c_i$ of that round. \item After $n$ rounds, calculate the observed probability distribution $\Pr(a,b,c | x, y)$. \item Evaluate the Mermin inequality \cite{mermin1990extreme} value $\mathsf{M_{obs}}$, where
+The adapted protocol that we use is constructed as follows. \setlist{nolistsep} \begin{enumerate}[noitemsep] \item During each of the $n$ rounds, prepare a circuit that generates the GHZ state $\frac{1}{\sqrt{2}}(\ket{000} + i\ket{111})$ and measure each qubit with a local $X$ or $Y$ measurement decided by the inputs at that round, which are selected from the set of measurements $\{(X,X,X), (X,Y,Y), (Y,X,Y), (Y,Y,X)\}$.
+Labelling local $X$ and $Y$ measurements as $0$ and $1$, respectively, allows us to write each measurement setting in the set as $(x_i,y_i, x_i \oplus y_i)$, where subscript $i$ denotes the $i$-th round and $x_i, y_i$ are input bits selected using the initial RNG.
+See {Section~6.3} \textit{{Implementations of Mermin inequality violations on quantum computers}} in~\cite{foreman2020practical}\@. \item Run the circuit of round $i \in 1,2,...,n$, recording the measurement settings $x_i,y_i, x_i \oplus y_i$ and measurement outcomes $a_i,b_i,c_i$ of this round. \item After $n$ rounds, calculate the observed probability distribution $\Pr(a,b,c | x, y)$. \item Evaluate the Mermin inequality~\cite{mermin1990extreme} value $\mathsf{M_{obs}}$, where

-from the observed probability distribution, where $E_{x,y,x \oplus y}$ denotes the correlator for measurements $(x,y, x \oplus y)$, defined by:
+from the observed probability distribution, where $E_{x,y,x \oplus y}$ denotes the correlator for measurements $(x,y, x \oplus y)$, defined by